nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)

+//TODO since we are removing the crosses, we should remove notes like this
 <div markdown="span" class="alert alert-info">
     :information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>